-Yezid Sayigh is a senior fellow at the Carnegie Middle East Center in Beirut, where his work focuses on the Syrian crisis, the political role of Arab armies, security sector transformation in Arab transitions, the reinvention of authoritarianism, and the Israeli-Palestinian conflict and peace process.
+Yezid Sayigh is a senior fellow at the Carnegie Middle East Center in Beirut, where he leads the program on Civil-Military Relations in Arab States (CMRAS).
+His work focuses on the comparative political and economic roles of Arab armed forces and nonstate actors, the impact of war on states and societies, and the politics of postconflict reconstruction and security sector transformation in Arab transitions, and authoritarian resurgence.

-Previously, Sayigh was professor of Middle East studies at King’s College London.
-From 1994–2003, he served as assistant director of studies at the Centre of International Studies, Cambridge.
-From 1998–2003, he headed the Middle East program of the International Institute for Strategic Studies in London.
-Sayigh was also an adviser and negotiator in the Palestinian delegation to the peace talks with Israel from 1991–1994.
-Since 1999, he has provided policy and technical consultancy on the permanent-status peace talks and on Palestinian reform.
+Previously, Sayigh held teaching and research positions at King’s College London, the University of Cambridge, and the University of Oxford, as well as visiting positions or fellowships at Harvard University, Brandeis University, the American University of Beirut, and the School of Oriental and African Studies.
+From 1998–2003, he also headed the Middle East program of the International Institute for Strategic Studies in London.
+Sayigh was also an adviser and negotiator in the Palestinian delegation to the peace talks with Israel and headed the Palestinian delegation to the multilateral peace talks on Arms Control and Regional Security from 1991–1994.
+From 1999, he provided policy and technical consultancy on the permanent-status peace talks and on Palestinian reform.